Eluned Morgan: Professional career and voluntary positions

 Morgan formerly worked as a researcher for S4C, Agenda TV and the BBC.

 After leaving the European Parliament she worked as the Director of National Development for SSE in Wales (SWALEC) from 2009 to June 2013 where she was responsible for establishing the new SWALEC Smart Energy Centre in Treforest.
 She was appointed Chair of the Cardiff Business Partnership.

 Morgan is a Fellow of Trinity College Carmarthen and is an Honorary-Distinguished Professor and Fellow of Cardiff University.
 She served on the board of the International Baccalaureate Organisation for three years.
 She was the Chair of the Cardiff Business Partnership.
 She was a member of the External Advisory Board to the Wales Governance Centre.
 She served on the Council of Atlantic College.
 She was Chair of Live Music Now in Wales, a charity which sends talented young musicians to care homes and special schools and demonstrates the transformational impact of music, from 2012 to 2016.

 Political career

 Welsh Labour and Yes for Wales

 Morgan served on the Welsh Labour Party Executive for ten years and was appointed to the Welsh Assembly Advisory Group, which was responsible for developing the standing orders of the Senedd.
-She was a founding member of the Yes for Wales Cross-party group, which campaigned for the Assembly to be established.
+She was a founding member of the Yes for Wales cross-party group, which campaigned for the Welsh Assembly to be established.